Shelly Bay: Sale of iwi-owned land and objections from Māori groups

-To develop the area, Cassels has purchased land from the Taranaki Whānui iwi.
+Cassels purchased land for the development from the Taranaki Whānui iwi.
 Much of the land, which was officially owned by an entity called Port Nicholson Block Settlement Trust (PNBST), was sold in June 2017 for $2 million, less than the iwi had paid for it.
 Sale of all the land had initially been voted on, and members of the Taranaki Whānui iwi voted against the sale, but the sale of a portion of the land was a smaller matter and did not require a vote.
 Mau Whenua, a group of Taranaki Whānui members, said the sale neither had the will nor mandate of iwi members and pledged to get the land back.
 PNBST said in a newsletter that it had to make the deal to survive as it was cash-strapped.

 A deal to sell the remaining land for $10 million was made by PNBST, also in 2019.
 Mau Whenua members obtained a caveat on a sale in July 2019, which prevents a sale unless it is withdrawn, removed by the High Court, or expires.
 However, PNBST had already made the deal to sell the land prior to the caveat, and Cassels stated he was confident he could get the High Court to remove the caveat.
 Opponents of the sale say there was no discussion of the sale before the deal was made.
-The caveat lapsed in December 2019 and the currently listed owner of this parcel of land is a company owned by Cassels and his partner.
+The caveat lapsed in December 2019 and the listed owner of this parcel of land was a company owned by Cassels and his partner.

 In December 2019 PNBST announced by a newsletter to Taranaki Whānui members that it was aiming to become involved again in the Shelly Bay development.
 The newsletter stated that PNBST was in talks with Cassels' company to buy land at Shelly Bay from the company.
+A later agreement, made in 2021, established that the iwi will have a greater stake in the development project than previously proposed, including owning all commercial assets and securing a “distinctive” presence in the area.

-In November 2020, Mau Whenua began an occupation of Shelly Bay, putting up tents.
-Mayor Andy Foster, who opposes the development, showed up to help erect tents.
+In November 2020, starting as "a one-man stand" by Anaru Mepham, Mau Whenua began an occupation of Shelly Bay, putting up tents.
+Mayor Andy Foster, who opposed the development, showed up to help erect tents.
 Several councillors said that it was disgraceful for the mayor to support opposition to a council decision, though Foster said he thought he was attending a "community gathering".
-In January 2021, the developers sent a cease-and-desist letter to try to remove the protestor, but the occupation continued.
-In November 2021, Taranaki Whānui served the occupiers with an eviction notice; other groups calling for an end to the occupation include two local marae.
+In January 2021, the developers sent a cease-and-desist letter to try to remove the protestors, but the occupation continued.
+In November 2021, Taranaki Whānui served the occupiers with an eviction notice; other groups calling for an end to the occupation included two local marae.
 The occupation ended in May 2022.